-If there's a story here, I certainly can't think of it.
+Molly, brand new and still quite cute here, is the third Holly cousin.
+T&A are Test and Albert, managed by Trish.
 This was during the time where T&A took over the APA's offices and called themselves the T&APA.
-Molly is brand new here and is still quite cute.
 Blackman is Hardcore Champion.
 Albert and Blackman start things off and apparently Crash is here because the APA left him in charge of the office.
-Speaking of Crash he comes in and dives into a slam from Albert, which is countered into a cross body.
+He comes in and dives into a slam from Albert, only to be caught in a cross body.

 Trish wants to beat up Crash but kicks Albert low instead.
-Off to Molly so Trish runs.
+Off to Molly so Trish runs like a cowardly heel is supposed to.
 Test comes in so Molly bails.
 We're doing a lot of running around here without anything of note happening.
-Crash hits a nice slingshot rana for two but gets his head kicked off by Test.
-The Pumphandle Slam is escapes and Test is sent into Albert.
+Crash hits a nice slingshot hurricanrana for two but gets his head kicked off by Test.

+Test's pumphandle slam doesn't work and Crash kicks Test into Albert.

 Trish comes in and misses an elbow so it's back to Molly.
+Albert pulls

-Albert pulls Molly's hair but Trish can't do anything with her yet.
+Molly's hair from the apron but Trish can't do anything with her yet.
 Blackman's tag isn't seen and T&A beats on Molly for a second before everything breaks down.
 A bulldog gets two for Trish but Molly finishes her with a top rope sunset flip.

 Rating: C-.
 The match wasn't terrible or anything, but why wasn't this a dark match?
 The story is barely there, the wrestling was just ok, and I don't think this really fired up anyone for the show.
 I don't get the thinking here but maybe they just wanted to get this out of the way before we got to everything else?
 That's all I can think of.
-Trish and Molly looked good at least.
+At least Trish and Molly looked good.